cmulliss/100-days-of-code2/complete-react/photowall/state.md

         onRemovePhoto={this.removePhoto} />
 ```

-* Now, inside the PhotoWall component, we have to pass down the method to every single photo (that's being mapped over) as a prop.
+* Now, inside the PhotoWall component, we have to pass down the method to every single photo (that's being mapped over) once again, as a prop.
 * For every photo being generated, give it a prop, onRemovePhoto equal to props.onRemovePhoto

 ```javascript